JulySouthWind/BloomFilter/README.md

 BloomFilter
 ===========

-This is a simple BloomFilter class
+This is a simple BloomFilter class.

 You can use it like a simple tool